 The safety and efficacy of acetic acid otic solution has not been established in children under three years of age.
 The safety and efficacy of acetic acid irrigation has not been established in neonates, infants and children.

-Acetic acid is classified in FDA pregnancy risk category C. No long term studies in animals have been performed.
+Animal reproduction studies have not been performed with acetic acid.
 Minimal systemic absorption is expected from maternal use; however, safe use of acetic acid products during pregnancy has not been established.
 Therefore, before use of acetic acid in pregnant women or women of childbearing potential, the potential benefits should be weighed against possible risks to mother and fetus.

 It is not know whether acetic acid is excreted in human milk; however, systemic absorption is expected to be low during maternal topical, bladder, or otic use.
 Clinically significant breast milk concentrations are not expected.
 Caution is warranted if the bladder irrigation is used in patients with mucosal damage as systemic acidosis may occur.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally administered, healthcare providers are encouraged to report the adverse effect to the FDA.

 superinfection / Delayed / 0-1.0hematuria / Delayed / 0-1.0metabolic acidosis / Delayed / 0-1.0urethral pain / Early / 0-1.0

 There are no drug interactions associated with Acetic Acid, Glacial products.